KRISACHAN/ying-web/README.md

 (Psst... might rename it to `@ying-web/christian` later, but first things first!)

+### @ying-web/docs 📚

+Our brand new documentation hub built with [Nextra](https://nextra.site)!
+This is where you'll find:

+-   📖 Comprehensive guides for all @ying-web packages
+-   🔧 API references with TypeScript support
+-   💡 Best practices and examples
+-   🎨 Beautiful, modern UI with dark mode support
+-   🚀 Fast and SEO-friendly static site

+Check it out at [https://ying-web-docs.vercel.app](https://ying-web-docs.vercel.app)

 ### @ying-web/home 🏠

 My digital home at [https://www.krissarea.com](https://www.krissarea.com).
 Still brainstorming how to make it extra special! 🎨